cjj20/publictransportbus/README.md

 6. For running the program to obtain stops and to match based on distance away from each other using the vincenty inverse algorithm.
 That is (only those < 30m were matched) :
 7. g++ -O3 -std=c++0x -Wall -Wextra -o getda gettingosmdata6.cc listgtfs2.cpp vincentyinversecopyy.cpp  -lprotobuf-lite -losmpbf -lz
 8. ./getda isle-of-man-latest.osm.pbf stops.txt
+9. This is for matching gtfs to osm stops by name: sudo g++ -O2 -o nammatch119 matchingbynam.cc listgtfs22.cpp -losmpbf -lprotobuf -lz ./nammatch119 oregon-latest.osm.pbf oregon-stops.txt

+10. These commands are for use with a standard quadtree: sudo g++ -O2 -o quad1 quadtree3.cpp listgtfs22.cpp -losmpbf -lprotobuf -lz ./quad1 oregon-latest.osm.pbf oregon-stops.txt

+11. These set of commands are to be used with the modified quadtree which stores both gtfs and osm data and attempts to match by proximity.
+There is allowance to also use a third set of coordinates: sudo g++ -O2 -o quad2 quadtree3Modified.cpp listgtfs22copy.cpp -losmpbf -lprotobuf -lz ./quad2 oregon-latest.osm.pbf oregon-stops.txt

 Here is a link to a screenshot of what the above command should output: https://drive.google.com/file/d/1y1KiLo2QLio9MkR2HgkYL2tvdRI4r3vi/view?usp=drivesdk